BOTkirial/NoteKit/README.md

 To determine if a User is authorized to perform a given Action, NoteKit will check his Level Of Permission against the owner of the Note.

 There are X Levels Of Permissions :
-- *Any* : The User will be able to perform the Action, regardless of who owns the target Note.
+- *Any* : The User will be able to perform the Action.
 - *Any Team* : The User will be able to perform the Action, if he is part of any of the nested Team of the target Note's owner.
 - *Own Team* : The User will be able to perform the Action if the User is part of the same Team as the target Note's owner.
 - *User* : The User will be able to perform the Action if the User is the owner of the Note.